Arthur Collins Arrested Over Acid Attack As Ferne McCann Confirms She’s Pregnant With His Baby

 “Collins has been arrested on suspicion of attempted murder.
 He will be taken into custody at a London police station in due course.”

-The London acid attack left a 22-year-old women blinded in the left eye on Monday, April 17.
+The London acid attack left a 22-year-old woman blinded in the left eye on Monday, April 17.
 The detectives revealed on Friday that a second victim has also been blinded in one eye.

 Twenty people were injured after a “noxious substance” was hurled into a crowd at the night club.